How to Use the Lanami Expert Advisor

 Frequent mistakes include:

-- running the EA 24/7 without supervision
+- running the EA without proper demo validation

 Demo testing before live trading